When is it Time to Consider Adoption Counseling?

 First, you should absolutely seek counseling when your child’s behavior is in any way harmful.
 Even if the issues aren’t directly related to adoption, you should always seek counseling if someone is threatening harm to themselves or others.

 Childhood and adolescence are difficult times for every child.
 Growth and development require change.
-To that end, not every stage or phase your child goes through requires a trip to the therapist.
-Though you might be concerned about your child as parents, that doesn’t mean you need to immediately enlist outside help.
+To that end, not every stage or phase your child goes through requires professional support.
+Often having the support of friends, family, and community can help you navigate more difficult seasons.

-Instead, make sure you watch your child closely and try to be involved in their lives as much as possible.
+As parents, stay involved in your child’s life as much as possible!
+Attend their events, make time to sit and talk with them, and engage in their interests.
 This will make it easier for you to judge when your child might be experiencing a serious issue and when they’re simply having a hard time with an aspect of their home or school life.

-Finally, it’s important that you make yourself available for your child.
+Finally, it is important that you make yourself available for your child.
 They should never be afraid to ask questions and share with you their thoughts and feelings regarding their life.
-You should also be open with your child about your own feelings and emotions.
+Allow adoption to be an open topic of discussion in your household.
+You can also be open with your child about your own feelings and emotions.
 Sharing is a vital part of every family, and adoption doesn’t change that fact.

 Where to Go for Counseling

-If your child is experiencing difficulties specifically related to his or her adoption, it’s important to find a counselor who has experience with treating such issues.
-You may also want to consider family counseling so you can work through your child’s problems together as a family unit.
+If your child is experiencing difficulties specifically related to his or her adoption, it’s important to find a counselor who has experience working with adoption that you feel comfortable with.
+You may also want to consider family counseling so you can work through questions and challenges together as a family unit.

-Another option is to seek out a therapists who are adoption-competent such as those who are at Connect Counseling Center.
-Therapists who specialize in adoption can provide treatment specific to adoptive children and families, allowing for issues to be identified more quickly, and equipping parents with special tools and strategies to keep your family healthy and happy.
+Therapists who specialize in adoption can provide treatment specific to adoptive children and families, allowing for issues to be identified more quickly, and can help equip parents with special tools and strategies to keep your family healthy and happy.
+Our therapists have been trained in adoption competency and have many years of experience serving this special population.

 To learn more about adoption-competent therapy in Oklahoma, contact us today at Deaconess Pregnancy & Adoption.
 As Oklahoma’s oldest adoption agency, we have more than a century of experience with connecting and strengthening families.
 Call 405-949-4200 today or visit our Facebook page for more insight and tips!